Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 2. MITRE and ATT&CK Background

 ### MITRE
 MITRE is a non for-profit organization that develops research based frameworks and tools used across the cyber security industry.
-Many of these resources are widely adopted by SOCs, threat intelligence teams, and security vendors.
+Many of these resources are widely adopted by SOCs, threat intelligence teams and security vendors.

 ### MITRE ATT&CK
 MITRE ATT&CK is a globally accessible knowledge base of adversary tactics and techniques based on real world attacks.
 It provides a consistent way to describe how attackers operate and is commonly used to: